 In the choices I make, I aim to choose ones that I believe will have the most bang-for-buck overall, in terms of the impact of my contributions.
-This includes multiple possible plans and pathways, but I'm always striving for the vision of a more just world, where we tend to "the better angels of our nature".
+This includes multiple possible plans and pathways, but I'm always striving for a certain vision of dignity and decency for all.

 Purpose of this outlet